schoeberl/chisel-book/slides/README.md

 during the semester.

-The slides are open-source, so feel free to adapt them for your course needs.
+The slides are open-source, so feel free to adapt them for your course as needed.
 Please acknowledge the source.